makstyle119/database-design/README.md

 **Q9- What is Data Integrity ?** <br />
 **A9- Data Integrity** is all data is correct, up to date.
-It has 3 types:
+- It has 3 types:
     1. Entity Integrity
         - in simple unique entity
             - every entity should have a unique identifier (mostly id/uuid)
     2. Referential Integrity
         - relations/foreign keys are referential integrity
     3. Domain Integrity
         - data type is domain integrity (int(11)/varchar(255))
             - few of data types are:
                 - int = integer
                 - char = string
+                - null = no value
+                    - nullable means this column is optional
+- Errors in database called anomaly
+    - Anomaly = when database behave in unexpected way

 **Q10- What is a good Database Design ?** <br />
 **A10-** A **Database Design** is something which have data integrity, and no repeated data, no stale data.